vxdguy/Math-Logic/02-Algebra Basics.md

 Read as "A minus B equals A plus negative B".

 After this rule is introduced, students do not use the "minus" or "subtract" word.
-Everything is addition.
+That statement equals 3 plus negative 2.
+"Minus" is a forbidden word.

 ### Adding Negative Numbers